Chang-Yu-Chang/rhizobia-genomics/scripts/genomics/assembly/README.md

 1. `assess_reads.sh` performs quality control on the raw nanopore long reads.
 Also filter out bad quality reads
 2. `denovo_assembly.sh` assembles the genomes from raw reads following the plasmidsaurus pipeline
 3. `assess_assemblies.sh` performs quality control on the raw nanopore long reads
-4. `consolidate_genomes.sh` consolidates genome fasta files into one folder
-5. `manual_concat.sh` concatenates the contigs based on the blast result
+4. `manual_concat.sh` concatenates the contigs based on the blast result

 To reproduce it, do the following